AdeyeniEsther1/AdeyeniEsther1/README.md

 ## What I Do

-- **FinTech Machine Learning**: Building predictive models for credit risk assessment, lead scoring, and fraud detection in financial systems.
+- **Machine Learning**: Building predictive models for credit risk assessment, lead scoring, and fraud detection in financial systems.
 - **Data Analysis & Visualization**: Extracting actionable insights from financial data using advanced analytics and visualization tools like Tableau and Power BI.
 - **ML Model Deployment**: Deploying machine learning models to production using modern cloud platforms and web frameworks like Streamlit.
 - **Predictive Analytics**: Developing supervised and unsupervised learning models for financial forecasting and customer behavior analysis.